cherche/song-processor/README.md

 Bohemian Rhapsody – Queen
 ```

 This little app takes this plain-text list and sorts it by artist, then song name.
-It then writes three files: one with your songs in a `.json` file, one with just the artists, and one with just the songs.
+It then writes four files:

+- `songs.json`
+- `songs.xlsx`
+- `names.txt`
+- `artists.txt`

 `./output/songs.json`:
 ```json